abhishekanand7/abhishekanand7.github.io/_pages/about.md

 [**Paper**](https://www.sciencedirect.com/science/article/pii/S0160412024005786)

-We built a deep learning model to predict fine-scale NOx from traffic at street-level, combining data from mobile air quality sensors on buses with crowd-sourced Google real-time traffic status.
+We built a deep learning model to predict fine-scale NO<sub>X</sub> from traffic at street-level, combining data from mobile air quality sensors on buses with crowd-sourced Google real-time traffic status.

 </div>
 </div>